piano35-edb/barman-docs-rewrite/docs/recovering/recovering_from_snapshot.md

 ## Backup metadata for snapshot backups

-Whether the recovery disks and instance are provisioned via infrastructure-as-code, ad-hoc automation or manually, it will be necessary to query Barman to find the snapshots required for a given backup.
-This can be achieved using `barman show-backup` which will provide details for each snapshot in the backup.
+Whether the recovery disks and instance are provisioned via infrastructure-as-code, ad-hoc automation, or manually, it's necessary to query Barman to find the snapshots required for a given backup.
+Use `barman show-backup` to view details for each snapshot in the backup.

 For example:
 ```sql